chloeloveland/obsidian-backup/Notes/1034 Programming/Graph.md

 	- If **ordered**, graph is a *directed graph*
 	- If **unordered**, graph is an *undirected graph*
 - Each edge is a pair of **start** and **end** nodes (a.k.a. **source** and **sink**)

+## Types of graph
+- Labelled graph
+	- Nodes, edges can have labels (city names, road names etc.)
+- Weighted graph
+	- Edges can have a num